danieljwilson/obsidian/Thesis/Stringer_C_2019.md

 - **Question**: Can behavior of the mouse predict the neural response?
 	- Take behavior and predict neural response
 	- Predicted 1/3 of behavior?

+- **Context**: Brain produces structured patterns of activity even in absence of sensory inputs - these can be as larger or larger than sensory-driven activity.

+- **Gap**: What do cortical variability and spontaneous activity **represent**?
+	- random noise?
+	- recall or expectation of experience?
+	- encoding of ongoing behavioral and cognitive variables?

+- **Outcome**: Visual cortical population activity reliably encodes an orthogonal fusion of sensory and multidimensional behavioral information.

+- No difference in behavior between darkness and gray screen

 ## Thoughts